Koenigsegg: Models

 A Koenigsegg CC prototype was first publicised in 1996, while the full carbon fibre production prototype having white paintwork was finally unveiled at the 2000 Paris Motor Show.
-The first customer took delivery of a red CC8S in 2002 at the Geneva Auto Show and four more cars were built that year.
+Stephan Reeckmann became the first customer of the brand, placing a deposit in 2001.
+Another customer took delivery of a red CC8S in 2002 at the Geneva Auto Show and four more cars were built that year.
 Koenigsegg was established in Asia later that year with a premiere at the Seoul Auto Show.
 In 2004, the new CCR, which was basically a high performance variant of the CC8S, was unveiled at the Geneva Auto Show; only 14 were produced.

 In 2006, Koenigsegg introduced the CCX, a new model, that was developed in order to meet worldwide regulations for road use.
-This meant the car had to go through extensive development in order to meet the latest and most stringent safety and emission standards that the world's authorities demanded; Koenigsegg had to, for example, develop their own engines and other related technologies.
-Furthermore, Koenigsegg is the only low-volume sports car manufacturer to pass the new European pedestrian impact tests.
-Just after Koenigsegg passed this test, the requirement was deemed too complicated for compliance by low-volume manufacturers, so it is now unnecessary to meet these regulations if the production volume of a given model is less than 10,000 cars annually.
+This meant the car had to go through extensive development in order to meet the latest and most stringent safety and emission standards that the world's authorities demanded; Koenigsegg had to, for example, develop its own engines and other related technologies.

 In 2007, Koenigsegg premiered the CCXR, a biofuel/flex-fuel version of the CCX.
 The car features a modified engine, fuel system, and engine management system that enables the car to run on normal gasoline or ethanol, and in any mixture between these two fuels.
-Ethanol has a higher octane rating compared to regular fuel and has an internal cooling effect on the combustion chamber, which allows for increased performance.
+Ethanol has a higher octane rating compared to regular fuel.

 In 2009, Koenigsegg released information about a special edition car called the Trevita, of which three were planned to be made but only two were finished due to technical problems.
 The Trevita, which translates into English as "three whites", has a body made entirely of Koenigsegg's proprietary material consisting of diamond-coated carbon fibre.
 The Trevita is based on the CCXR, and therefore has a power output of 1032 PS when running on biofuel.